 Although Gold Buffalo Coins carry the popular Indian Head/Buffalo design, Gold Eagles and Krugerrands remain the two best-selling gold bullion coins in the world, making them the most recognizable and the easiest to re-sell.

-These coins carry the famed Buffalo-Indian Head design that graced the American nickel 1913-1934.
-The Buffalo-Indian Head design is as much identified with American coinage as is the Walking Liberty that graced the popular Walking Liberty half-dollars, which were minted 1916-1947.
+Because these coins carry the famed Buffalo-Indian Head design that graced the American nickel 1913-1934, they are as much identified with American coinage as is the Walking Liberty that graced the popular Walking Liberty half-dollars, which were minted 1916-1947.

-American Gold Buffalo Coins carry premiums slightly higher than the premiums on the US Mint’s 22-karat Gold Eagles, the world’s best-selling gold bullion coins.
+American Gold Buffalo Coins carry the same premiums as the US Mint’s 22-karat Gold Eagles, the world’s best-selling gold bullion coins.

 While the Mint produces four sizes of American Eagle Gold Bullion Coins, 1-oz,1/2-oz, 1/4-oz and 1/10-oz, American Gold Buffalo Coins are available in only one size: 1-oz.